 Shipping with boxes can be cumbersome and isn’t always necessary.
 If you ship non-fragile items, how important is it that you ship them in big bulky boxes?
 Ecommerce shipping requires you to cut costs wherever possible, not corners, and one way to do this is to cut back on high packaging costs.
 And poly mailers offer a surprisingly affordable alternative to standard packaging while also taking up less space and being easier to pack and ship.

-Poly mailers’ most significant advantage is, of course, their affordability.
+The most significant advantage to bubble and poly mailers is, of course, their affordability.
 While mailer boxes of a similar size can be as costly as $1.25 or more per unit, even when buying in bulk.
 Poly mailers, though, are usually only about $0.25 per unit when purchasing in bulk.

 Some merchants may have a stigma around using something that seems so flimsy.
 Ultimately, poly mailers are just very economical and are quite commonplace.
 If you’ve ever ordered from Amazon or Walmart, you’ve likely received a mailer envelope.
 So, don’t worry about always delivering brown paper packages tied up with string, a few of your favorite things have already been delivered in poly mailers.